 If a drawing tablet is something you are interested in you can check:

 Bonus Tip – Get Feedback

 You can get some basic feedback by showing people your character designs and giving them some idea of the plot.
-Show them your planning sketches see if what is happening in the panels actually makes sense to other people.
+You can also show them your planning sketches to see if what is happening in the panels actually makes sense to other people.